-If the vehicle diagnostic system determines that the fuel filler cap is loose, improperly installed, or damaged, a "CHECK GASCAP" message will be displayed in the EVIC (Electronic Vehicle Information Center).
-Refer to "Electronic Vehicle Information Center" in Section 4 of this manual.
+If the vehicle diagnostic system determines that the fuel filler cap is loose, improperly installed, or damaged, a 5 "CHECK GASCAP" message will be displayed in the EVIC (Electronic Vehicle Information Center).
+Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.
 Tighten the fuel filler cap until a "clicking" sound is heard.
 This is an indication that the fuel filler cap is properly tightened.
-Refer to "Onboard Diagnostic System - OBDII" in Section 7 of this manual for more information.
+Refer to "Onboard Diagnostic System" in "Maintaining Your Vehicle" for further information.